estefaniagPerez/secure-mail/README.md

 #### Logging
 Logging has been left to the end user of the library.
-Instead, when an error occurs the library will return an `EncryptMailException` with the exeption information.
-The decision to leave the logging task to the end user is done to reduce dependencies, and also, to reduce incompatibilities with other logging frameworks or versions.
+When an error occurs the library will return an `EncryptMailException`.
+The decision to leave the logging task to the end-user was made to reduce dependencies and incompatibilities with other logging libraries or versions.

 ## Minimal Required JDK
 `SecureMail` is known to work with: